AnuragRathore-dev/HireNow/readme.md

-#Job Portal
+#HireNow

 ## Introduction
-Welcome to Job Portal, a platform designed to connect recruiters with job seekers.
+Welcome to HireNow, a platform designed to connect recruiters with job seekers.
 This README provides an overview of the project, its functionalities, setup instructions, and additional tasks.

 ![Screenshot](screenshot.png)

 ### Purpose
-The purpose of Job Portal is to create a user-friendly website where recruiters can post job listings and manage applications, while job seekers can browse and apply for suitable roles.
+The purpose of HireNow is to create a user-friendly website where recruiters can post job listings and manage applications, while job seekers can browse and apply for suitable roles.

 ## Features
 - **User Authentication**: Recruiters can register, log in, and log out securely.